kailash-manasarovar/statement/docs/timeline/2024/april.md

     - In August, I respond to this terrible tweet thread that I have just read: https://x.com/1FRGVN/status/1823957507728896499.

+## Body cam

+- I buy a body cam and frame for security purposes.

 ## Twitter

 - Tweets of interest to follow.